operapoints/jet-engine-review/review.md

 - Nozzle diameter chosen to let exit pressure be ambient, and thrust calculated assuming adiabatic nozzle and using the difference in inlet and exit velocities

 ### Constraints
-These are constraints I thought were reasonable, but again I feel like I don't really know what I'm doing.
+These are constraints I thought were reasonable, but again I am not certain of these.

 Only three constraints were active in the final design, which are bolded